 We all now know that if the global average temperature passes the threshold of 1.5 to 2°C above pre-industrial averages, really bad things could start to happen… and it becomes much more difficult to slow down the devastating effects of global warming.
 But if you look online and in the media, it’s very hard to find a good reference for when 1.5 or 2°C will actually happen.
-Presently, the 2° target floats abstractly in the public mind.
+Presently, these targets floats abstractly in the public mind.
 The Climate Clock acts a public line in the sand and says, this is the date.
 It is a measuring stick by which we can evaluate our progress.

 The Climate Clock is based on the best available science, and is updated each year to reflect the latest data by a group of leading climate scientists from around the world will evaluate the latest data; and then we will restart the Clock with a new time.
 We will be able to see then how we are doing in relation to 1.5 and 2°C. Have we gained time or lost time?

-Humanity has the power to add time to the Clock, but only if we work collectivity and measure our progress against defined targets.
+Humanity has the power to add time to the Clock, but only if we work collectively and measure our progress against defined targets.

 The Clock is built to scale.
 It can be downloaded and embedded on any website as an iframe.
 For outdoor building projections or at conferences, the Clock can be downloaded as a simple Google Chrome app and played on any computer running the latest version of Chrome (no internet connection is required as the Clock’s date and time is validated by the internal date and time of the computer).
 We can easily customize the Clock to any language but presently it runs in French and English.
 Please contact us of you would like to project the Climate Clock and we will send you the instructions for how to do so.